Reonu/mvc/README.md

 - Source code for Mario's Vacation Course

 In order to compile, you need BOTH AN US ROM AND A JAPANESE ROM, named baserom.us.z64 and baserom.jp.z64.
 You also need to run ``python3 extract_assets.py jp`` before trying to compile.
+You also need gcc, which you can install with the following command: `sudo apt install gcc-mips-linux-gnu`

 # UltraSM64